The Interview with Hair Stylist

 - Riga Fashion Week, Voice of Baltia, and Voice of Latvia creative partner

 - Professional hair artist training author

-It’s a tricky question ☺️ Of course it depends on a reason why a client wishes to change the previous one.
+It’s a tricky question ☺️ Of course it depends on the reason why a client wishes to change the previous one.
 Is the hair too long?
 Does styling take a lot of time?
-Or maybe it’s just old fashioned?
+Or maybe it’s just old-fashioned?

 2. Why did you choose the hairdressing field?